njbbaer/self-metrics/README.md

 A Rails web app for collecting and analyzing personal health data.

-Collects data about sleep, exercise, and weight.
-Displays metrics, charts, and achievements to encourage healthy behaviors.
+Displays metrics, charts, alerts, and achievements to encourage healthy behaviors.

 Built for personal use, but open-source to the public.